samrobertsbaca/samrobertsbaca.github.io/blog/2025-10-31_re_dear_dearly_beloved.md

 and if you fall — so what?
 i'll remain when you rise,
 as i have always been,
-as i always will be.
+and i always will be.

 for i alone have loved you —
 since before the dawn,